bioconda/bioconda.github.io/_sources/recipes/mpa-portable/README.rst.txt

 Notes
 -----
-mpa\-protable is Java program that comes with a custom wrapper shell script.
+mpa\-protable is Java program that comes with a custom wrapper Python script.

 Link to this page